mostfamosa/TerminalX-Playwright-Final-Project/README.md

 * Selenium should not be revealed to the tests layer
 * Use POM

-### BDD
-* Make sure to use the correct language &wording in your cucumber steps

 ### GIT
 * Use pull requests and have code reviews
 * Use informative commit messages